 The results of my teeth makeover

 All I can say is why had I not done this years before instead of being self-conscious of them for so many years?!
-It’s so ridiculous how we put up with things that are so easy to fix.
+It’s ridiculous how we put up with things that are often so easy to fix.